sass/sass/proposal/module-system.md

   the can statically determine to be context-independent, including source trees and potentially even constant-folded variable values and CSS trees.
 Full context independence isn't likely to provide much value in addition to that.

+## Frequently Asked Questions

+* **Why this privacy model?** We considered a number of models for declaring members to be private, including a JS-like model where only members that were explicitly exported from a module were visible and a C#-like model with an explicit `@private` keyword.
+These models involve a lot more boilerplate, though, and they work particularly poorly for placeholder selectors where privacy may be mixed within a single style rule.
+Name-based privacy also provides a degree of compatibility with conventions libraries are already using.

+* **Can I make a member library-private?** There's no language-level notion of a "library", so library-privacy isn't built in either.
+However, members imported by one module aren't automatically visible to downstream modules.
+If a module isn't [`@forward`ed](#forward) through the entrypoint to a library, it won't be visible to downstream consumers and thus is effectively library-private.

+  As a convention, we recommend that libraries include library-private modules that aren't intended to be imported directly by their users in a directory named `src`.

 ## Definitions